NatanAmorim/my-configs/MacOs/my_macos_apps.md

 # MacOS

-Here's a list of everything I install in my Mac.
+Here's a list of everything I install on my Mac.

 ## Mac UX improvements